Best local multiplayer Switch games

 Remember to tighten the straps on your Joy-Cons before playing the best local multiplayer Switch games

 Regardless of your preferred genre or number of players, our pick of the best local multiplayer Switch games includes everything from some of the best Switch exclusives like Mario Kart 8 Deluxe to some hidden gems that are a must-have experience.
-On the other hand, if you're looking to take advance of the Switch's online capabilities all on your lonesome, be sure to look at our list of the best multiplayer Switch games.
+On the other hand, if you're looking to take advantage of the Switch's online capabilities all on your lonesome, be sure to look at our list of the best multiplayer Switch games.

 15. Moving Out